 If you haven’t caught up with the virtual fundraising trend, there’s never been a better time!
-COVID-19 forced many nonprofits to get creative with their fundraising strategies and we’ve seen some of the best online fundraising ideas emerge over the last year.
+Since the pandemic forced many nonprofits to get creative with their fundraising strategies, some of the best online fundraising ideas have emerged over the last three years.

-Whether you’re still socially distanced or not, online fundraising is here to stay.
-And it’s not as hard as you might think.
-Virtual fundraising requires less manpower, tracks results easily and doesn’t restrict your donor base by geography.
+Thus it seems that virtual fundraising is here to stay.
+Good news is that it’s not as hard as you might think.
+It requires less manpower, tracks results easily and doesn’t restrict your donor base by geography.

 If you’ve been looking for fundraising ideas online, here’s a list of ridiculously easy online fundraising ideas that are sure to help you step up your online fundraising efforts.